typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ### Solution overview

-First, we will need to containerize our application and publish it to the Docker registry used by our Kubernetes cluster.
+First, we will need to containerize the application and publish it to the Docker registry used by the Kubernetes cluster.
 This guide will show how to configure both SBT and Maven to perform this task.

 Once our image is published, we will utilize Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to deploy application.
 Using StatefulSet, given an a service named `myapp` and `3` replicas, Kubernetes will start `3` instances of [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) with the names `myapp-0`, `myapp-1`, and `myapp-2`.
 These Pod names will be registered in the Kubernetes DNS, such that they can be resolved by the pods within the same StatefulSet.
 This would mean `myapp-0` as a host name can be resolved within the `myapp-2` pod, for example.